 There are roughly 65 million dog-owning households in the United States, and most of those dog owners share one thing in common: they'd rather not deal with the yard cleanup.
 That gap between "somebody has to do it" and "I really don't want to" is exactly where a pet waste removal business lives — and it's one of the lowest-barrier, highest-margin home service businesses you can start this year.

 If you've been searching for a home service business that doesn't require a license, expensive equipment, or years of training, a poop scooping business deserves a serious look.
+It's also one of the most affordable franchise alternatives available — you can launch for under $1,000 while pet waste franchises charge tens of thousands in fees.
 Below, we'll walk through what it actually takes to get started, how the route model creates recurring revenue, what to charge, and how to earn (and keep) customer trust.

 Let's address the elephant in the room: yes, you're picking up dog poop.
 And yes, people will make jokes.
 But here's what they won't joke about — the economics.